robinsmidsrod/b2evolution-to-ghost/README.md

 # B2Evolution to Ghost migration script

-In this repo you can find a script that generates a JSON file with all the posts you have in your B2Evolution MySQL database instance.
+In this repo you can find a script that generates a JSON file with all the posts and tags you have in your B2Evolution MySQL database instance.

 It connects directly to the database and generates the JSON structure on standard output.
 The file can be piped to a file and directly imported into